The Shield™ blood test for

 Tom is a paid spokesperson of Guardant Health.

-out-of-pocket cost for eligible Medicare Part B patients7
+for eligible Medicare Part B patients*

 CMS covers the cost of a follow-up colonoscopy after a positive Shield test result